buch-dein-visum.de Site Logo

 Mandatory for people arriving from countries where yellow fever is prevalent.

-It is also necessary to update vaccinations for tetanus, diphtheria, pertussis, and measles.
-Nepal is a country with moderate sanitation conditions, so it is important to take care of your health in advance.
-It is recommended to consult with a doctor and create a vaccination plan no later than 4-6 weeks before the trip.
+It is also necessary to update vaccinations against tetanus, diphtheria, pertussis, and measles.
+Nepal has moderate sanitary conditions, so it is important to take care of your health in advance.
+It is recommended to consult a doctor and make a vaccination plan no later than 4-6 weeks before the trip.

-Ways to Apply for a Visa in Nepal
+Ways to apply for a visa to Nepal

 German Diplomatic Missions in Nepal

 Germany maintains diplomatic relations with Nepal through its embassy in Kathmandu.
-This is the only official representation of Germany in the country, which serves German citizens and handles visa issues for Nepalese people wishing to visit Germany.
+It is the only official representation of Germany in the country, serving German citizens and handling visa issues for Nepalese wishing to visit Germany.

 German Embassy in Kathmandu: